-We are very excited to celebrate another major holiday with our family and church.
+We are very excited to celebrate another significant holiday with our family and church.
 Easter is right around the corner and conversations on the topic occur in our home naturally all the time.
 This year I suggested to my 5 yo Blossom to create an Easter Resurrection garden.
 My daughter was chuffed!
 After reading and discussing the story of resurrection we thought of elements that should be included in Easter garden – tomb, rock, cross and hill.
 Creating small worlds together with kids gives them perfect opportunity to think creatively.
-Children love playing with small world play scenes – it is a wonderful platform where they can use imagination to play and explore freely.
+Children love playing with little world play scenes – it is a beautiful platform where they can use imagination to play and explore freely.

 Materials we used to make an Easter garden:

 - two sticks to make a cross ( we just hammered them with nails, but wood glue or tying sticks together with a piece of string works too)

 - pot for a tomb

 - garden rock

 - picked a wide plastic bowl – something we had at our disposal.
 It worked like a charm because the grass had quite deep roots.
 Next time I plan to use something not so deep, probably a wide garden planter will do a great job – something we can use for feeding wild birds later on.